OpenEvalProject/evals/manuscripts/elife-56962/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/56962/elife-56962-fig3-v1.jpg)

-**Figure 3.:** L. stagnalis.(A) Schematic map (dorsal view) of the isolated whole central nervous system that is formed of the paired (left and right) buccal (LB, RB), cerebral (LC, RC), pedal (LPe, RPe), pleural (LPl, RPl), parietal (LPa, RPa) and unpaired visceral (V) ganglia.
+**Figure 3.:** (A) Schematic map (dorsal view) of the isolated whole central nervous system that is formed of the paired (left and right) buccal (LB, RB), cerebral (LC, RC), pedal (LPe, RPe), pleural (LPl, RPl), parietal (LPa, RPa) and unpaired visceral (V) ganglia.
 (B) Isolated central nervous system showing the arrangement of the 11 interconnected ganglia.
 Brightly pigmented orange-coloured neurons are localised on the surfaces of the ganglia.
 (C) Identified single neurons: B4 (left), B3 (right; motor neurons responsible for the implementation of feeding), CGC (interneuron in cerebral ganglia modulating the feeding and learning) and RPeD1 (interneuron in pedal ganglia regulating the respiration and heartbeat).

 Individual neurons (Figure 3C; Benjamin and Crossley, 2020) and their synaptic connectivity were identified as parts of circuits controlling behaviours (Audesirk et al., 1985; Benjamin, 2012; McCrohan and Benjamin, 1980a; McCrohan and Benjamin, 1980b; Syed and Winlow, 1991; Syed et al., 1990).
 Combining this knowledge with an understanding of the molecular mechanisms, often from laboratory studies, has helped produce an integrated picture of the processes underlying learning and memory, such as consolidation, reconsolidation, extinction and forgetting.
 The molecular pathways involved in memory formation in L. stagnalis were recently identified, providing further evidence the mechanisms of learning and memory consolidation are conserved across phylogenetic groups in a variety of learning paradigms, including non-associative or associative learning, and operant or classical conditioning (Benjamin and Kemenes, 2013; Fulton et al., 2005; Josselyn and Nguyen, 2005; Kemenes and Benjamin, 2009; Kemenes et al., 2002; Marra et al., 2013; Michel et al., 2008; Nikitin et al., 2008; Park et al., 1998; Pirger et al., 2010; Pirger et al., 2014a; Pirger et al., 2014b; Ribeiro et al., 2003; Rivi et al., 2020; Sadamoto et al., 1998; Sadamoto et al., 2010; Schacher et al., 1988; Vigil and Giese, 2018; Wan et al., 2010).
 Recently studies have also revealed differences in learning ability at the behavioural level between situations in the laboratory and the field (e.g., Dalesman and Lukowiak, 2012; Dalesman et al., 2015; Dalesman, 2018).